Dmitry Rogozin: Early career

-After the breakthrough in 2003 elections, Rogozin became involved in power struggle with Rodina's other co-chairman Glazyev, who had socialist views.
+After the breakthrough in the 2003 elections, Rogozin became involved in a power struggle with Rodina's other co-chairman, Glazyev, who had socialist views.
 Glazyev nominated himself as the party's candidate in the 2004 presidential election, but Rogozin called on his party comrades to support incumbent Putin.
 Rogozin soon ousted Glazyev, to become the party's sole leader.

 Under Rogozin, Rodina shifted towards the right wing of Russian politics and became the second largest and one of the country's most successful parties.
-A number of controversies on Rogozin's policies culminated in it being banned in 2005 from standing for election to the Moscow City Duma for using what was considered as chauvinist slogan "Let's Clean the Garbage!".
+A number of controversies on Rogozin's policies culminated in it being banned in 2005 from standing for the 2005 Moscow City Duma election, for using the chauvinist slogan "Let's Clean the Garbage!"
 Many analysts believe it was made illegally to prevent Rogozin becoming a candidate at the Russian presidential elections in 2008.

-Rogozin's right views were not shared by all his party's members.
+Rogozin's right-wing views were not shared by all of his party's members.
 In early 2006, at Rodina's congress, Rogozin resigned as party leader.
 Rogozin left Rodina after its merger with the Russian Party of Life and the Pensioners' Party into Fair Russia.
 In November 2006, he was the Chairman of the revived Congress of Russian Communities.
-In April 2007, he announced that he may support the formation of the Great Russia Party, in conjunction with the Movement Against Illegal Immigration.
-The party said that it may consider supporting the candidacy of Belarusian President Alexander Lukashenko for the Presidency of Russia in 2008, a move that was unconstitutional because Lukashenko is not a Russian citizen.
+In April 2007, he announced that he might support the formation of the Great Russia Party, in conjunction with the Movement Against Illegal Immigration.
+The party said that it might consider supporting the candidacy of Belarusian President Alexander Lukashenko for the Presidency of Russia in 2008, a move that was unconstitutional because Lukashenko is not a Russian citizen.
 Because Russian authorities had not registered Great Russia, the party could not contest the legislative election in 2007.

 Ambassador to NATO

-In 2008, he was appointed by the Medvedev–Putin duumvirate as the Russian ambassador to NATO.
+In 2008, Rogozin was appointed by the Medvedev–Putin duumvirate as the Russian ambassador to NATO.
 As Russia's NATO envoy, he was heavily opposed to Ukraine and Georgia becoming members of NATO.
 After the two countries were denied membership of the NATO Membership Action Plan, he claimed, "They will not invite these bankrupt scandalous regimes to join NATO ... more so as important partnerships with Russia are at stake".
 For such words, he was criticized by some Ukrainian and Georgian officials.
 A former Ukrainian envoy to NATO, Ihor Sahach, said, "In my opinion, he is merely used as one of cogs in the informational war waged against Ukraine.
 Sooner or later, I think, it should be stopped".
-The envoy also expressed a surprise with Rogozin's slang words: "It was for the first time that I heard such a higher official as envoy using this, I don't even know how to describe it, whether it was a slang or language of criminal circles ...
+The envoy also expressed surprise at Rogozin's slang words: "It was for the first time that I heard such a higher official as envoy using this, I don't even know how to describe it, whether it was a slang or language of criminal circles ...
 I understand Russian, but, I'm sorry, I don't know what his words meant".
 The Foreign Minister of Ukraine Volodymyr Ohryzko stated that he did not regard the statement as serious.

 On 18 February 2011, Russian President Dmitry Medvedev appointed Rogozin as the Special Representative on anti-missile defense; he negotiated with NATO countries on this issue.